 Hypnotherapy history: James Braid (1775-1860)

-A Scottish physician and surgeon, specializing in eye and muscular conditions, Braid was an important and influential pioneer of hypnotism and hypnotherapy.
-During his research into hypnosis, Braid formed the following ideas, most of which still stand today: That hypnosis is a powerful tool which should be limited entirely to the medical and dental professions.
-Although hypnotism could be the cure for many diseases for which there had been no cure formally, it was nevertheless not perfect and was only a medical tool which should only be used in combination with drug remedies in order to properly treat the patient.
-That in skilled hands there is no great danger associated with hypnotic treatment and neither is there pain or discomfort.
-That a good deal more study and research would be necessary to thoroughly understand a number of theoretical concepts regarding hypnosis.
+The next stage of hypnosis history takes us to the famous Scottish physician and surgeon, James Braid.
+Braid specialized in eye and muscular conditions and was an important and influential pioneer of hypnotism and medical hypnotherapy.
+Braid was a meticulous and professional doctor and during his research into hypnosis, formed the following ideas, most of which still stand today.
+He concluded that hypnosis is such a powerful tool, that it needed to be limited entirely to only the medical and dental professions.
+He also felt that hypnotism could in fact be a cure for many diseases for which there had been no cure formally.
+However, alongside that quite exciting idea, hypnosis had not been perfected enough yet and as such was a medical tool which should only be used in combination with drug remedies, in order to properly treat the patient.
+He also said that hypnosis, if used by a skilled physician, represented an absolutely safe and only a positive treatment.
+That he found hypnosis showed only positive results, in particular, for the alleviation of pain or discomfort.
+He did add that a great deal more study and research would be necessary to thoroughly understand a number of theoretical concepts regarding hypnosis.

-James Braid maintained a steady interest in hypnotism throughout his life and made major contributions to the therapy we use today.
-He coined the phrase Hypnotherapy after seeing a demonstration of mesmerism in which he forced a pin between the fingernail of a subject who gave no sign of even the slightest discomfort.
-Because he was so impressed by this he carried out further research and experiments and eventually gave the process its popular but erroneous name that has remained in use ever since.
+James Braid maintained a steady interest in hypnosis throughout his life and career and made major contributions to the therapy we use to this today.
+We have Braid to thank for the actual term hypnotherapy as well.
+Braid coined the phrase hypnotherapy after seeing a demonstration of mesmerism.
+During this, the process involved an act in which he forced a pin between a fingernail of a person.
+Since the lucky individual gave no sign of even the slightest discomfort, it clearly demonstrated the analgesic power of the hypnosis process.
+Since he was so impressed by this demonstration, Braid then carried out further research and experiments into this remarkable phenomenon.
+This eventually gave the process its popular but erroneous name that has remained in use ever since.

-Hypnotism comes from the Greek word, Hypnos, which means to sleep.
-But Hypnosis is not a sleep state as clients are aware of what is happening.
-Once Braid realised his mistake he wanted to rename the Hypnosis as Mono-Idealism, which is total concentration on a single train of thought.
+In terms of etymology, the word hypnotism actually is derived from the Greek word, Hypnos, which means ‘to sleep’.
+Yet in actual fact, as you may know, should you have had hypnotherapy, hypnosis is not a sleep state.
+Indeed during hypnotherapy a client is completely aware of what is happening.
+Once Braid realised his mistake, he wanted to rename the Hypnosis as Mono-Idealism, which is total concentration on a single train of thought.

 History of Hypnosis: James Esdaile (1808-1859)